lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

   component's shadow DOM, so it's harder for global scripts to accidentally break your component.
 * Style scoping.
 You can write encapsulated styles for your shadow DOM that don't affect the rest of the DOM tree.
 * Composition.
 The component's shadow root, which contains its internal DOM, is separate from the component's children.
 You can choose how children are rendered in your component's internal DOM.
-Component users can add and remove children using standard DOM APIs without accidentally breaking anything in your shadow DOM.

 For more information on shadow DOM: